9.2 - Admin Enforcement Remedies

 Multistate Financial Institution Data Match (MSFIDM)

 As part of the Federal Offset Program, MSFIDM matches asset/account information from financial institutions to the non-custodial parent and order information found in the FCR.
-The Wyoming Child Support Program uses the same file used in the TOP, FAOP, and passport denial program for the MSFIDM submittal.
-In order to submit a non-custodial parent for the MSFIDM match, the Wyoming Child Support Program must:
+The Wyoming Child Support Program (CSP) uses the same file used in the TOP, FAOP, and passport denial program for the MSFIDM submittal.
+In order to submit a non-custodial parent for the MSFIDM match, the Wyoming CSP must:

-Once received by the OCSE, the file is matched on a quarterly basis against deposit accounts of those financial institutions participating in the program.
-All asset/account data is sent to the Wyoming Child Support Program via the FCR screens.
+Once received by the OCSS, the file is matched on a quarterly basis against deposit accounts of those financial institutions participating in the program.
+All asset/account data is sent to the Wyoming CSP via the FCR screens.
 The case worker will review the information to determine if a lien and levy against the account is appropriate as discussed in 9.6 Liens.
-Finally, on a monthly basis the District CSE Office Manager will provide the State CSE Office with MSFIDM levy and collection information for the month.
+Finally, on a monthly basis the District CSP Office Manager will provide the State CSP Office with MSFIDM levy and collection information for the month.

 Insurance Matching

-The Deficit Reduction Act (DRA) of 2005 amended the Social Security Act to allow insurance companies to share claim, settlement, and award information from civil lawsuits with the federal OCSE.
-The Wyoming Child Support Program uses the same file used with the other federal programs for submittal.
+The Deficit Reduction Act (DRA) of 2005 amended the Social Security Act to allow insurance companies to share claim, settlement, and award information from civil lawsuits with the federal OCSS.
+The Wyoming CSP uses the same file used with the other federal programs for submittal.

-Once received by the federal OCSE, the file is matched against the information received from the insurance companies.
-All insurance match information is sent to the Wyoming Child Support Program via the POSSE Asset screen.
+Once received by the federal OCSS, the file is matched against the information received from the insurance companies.
+All insurance match information is sent to the Wyoming CSP via the POSSE Asset screen.
 The case worker will review the information to determine if a lien and levy is appropriate as discussed in 9.6 Liens or a wage withholding is appropriate as referenced in 9.9 Wage Withholding.

 IRS Full Collection

-The Wyoming Child Support Program may request assistance from the IRS to enforce a child support order.
-This enforcement remedy should only be used when all other enforcement remedies are exhausted and is rarely, if ever used, by the Wyoming Child Support Program.
-If a District CSE Offices decides to use this enforcement method, the criteria for IRS Full Collection include:
+The Wyoming CSP may request assistance from the IRS to enforce a child support order.
+This enforcement remedy should only be used when all other enforcement remedies are exhausted and is rarely, if ever used, by the Wyoming CSP.
+If a District CSP Offices decides to use this enforcement method, the criteria for IRS Full Collection include:

 Wyoming Automated Remedies

-In addition to the federal administrative remedies, the Wyoming CSE Program utilizes the following automated enforcement remedies:
+In addition to the federal administrative remedies, the Wyoming CSP utilizes the following automated enforcement remedies:

 Credit Bureau Reporting

-As required by federal law, on a monthly basis, the Wyoming Child Support Program submits non-custodial parent arrears information to the credit bureaus.
+As required by federal law, on a monthly basis, the Wyoming CSP submits non-custodial parent arrears information to the credit bureaus.
 The status of the non-custodial parent’s account may be:

 Criteria

-In order to report a non-custodial parent to a credit bureau as an initial submission, the Wyoming Child Support Program must:
+In order to report a non-custodial parent to a credit bureau as an initial submission, the Wyoming CSP must:

 Note: As the Responding State, Wyoming will submit the non-custodial parent to the credit bureau.